“Body lift” describes a series of procedures that are tailored to the individual’s needs after massive weight loss

 After weight loss

 In North America approximately 31% of the population is classified as morbidly obese (defined as >30 pounds over ideal body weight).
 Almost two-thirds of the North American population is considered overweight (defined as 10 to 30 pounds over ideal body weight).
 Numerous health problems can arise as a result of obesity, including diabetes and heart disease.
 There are a variety of ways to achieve weight loss, all starting with the self-commitment to improve how we both look and feel.
 A proper balanced, healthful diet combined with regular exercise is the cornerstone of weight loss to achieve health and fitness.
 Surgery for weight loss, known as bariatric surgery, is increasing in popularity.

 With bariatric surgery, massive weight loss and improved health are possible.
 However, many patients are troubled by the excess loose and sagging skin and fat that remains.
 The excess and redundant skin of the body, arms, and thighs are both unsightly and symptomatic.
 Fortunately, plastic surgery techniques have advanced to facilitate the safe reduction or removal of excess skin and fat after weight loss, allowing people to truly reach their goals of both feeling and looking better.

 The “body lift” describes a series of procedures that are tailored to the individual’s needs after massive weight loss.
 The lower body lift and the upper body lift are procedures that can be performed after extreme weight loss.

 Every individual’s distribution of skin and fat and their particular desires are unique.
-Different body lift “tools” can be tailored combining specific lift procedure to satisfy one’s particular goals.
+Different body lift “tools” can be tailored combining specific lift procedures to satisfy one’s particular goals.